beasteers/remoteobj/README.md

 What's included:
  - [Proxy](#example): remote proxy for communicating with forked objects.
 This was the initial purpose of this package
- - [util.process](#enhanced-processes): Process class but with fewer hurdles.
+ - [util.process](#enhanced-processes): `multiprocessing.Process` but with fewer hurdles.
 Makes it more like you're writing normal python.
+Handles remote exceptions and
- - [Except](#sending-exceptions): context manager for capturing remote exceptions, assigning them to different groups, and sending them to the main process
+ - [Except](#sending-process-exceptions): context manager for capturing remote exceptions, assigning them to different groups, and sending them to the main process
  - [LocalExcept](#local-exceptions): the same context manager interface but without the inter-process communication

+> **NOTE:** This is still very much in alpha and the interface is still evolving so be sure to pin a version.
+Also, let me know if you have thoughts/suggestions/requests!
+For info on how this works, see [here](#how-proxy-works)

 ## Install

 ```bash